The number of cases of measles in the United States exceeds 700 cases in six states. Here's what you need to know - ExBulletin

 The number of cases of measles in the United States exceeds 700 cases in six states.
 Here's what you need to know

-The US measles incident has surpassed 700 as of Friday, closing the week Indiana Joining five other states with active outbreaks, Texas Growing in 60 more cases A third measles-related death has been made public.
+The US measles incident had surpassed 700 as of Friday, closing the week when Indiana was actively taking place and joined the other five states, with Texas growing in 60 more cases, with a third measles-related death being made public.

-Health Secretary Robert F. Kennedy Jr. At a TV cabinet meeting on Thursday, they alleged that the measles incident was stagnant nationwide, but the virus continues to spread primarily to unvaccinated people, with the U.S. Centers for Disease Control and Prevention relocating the team to West Texas.
+Health Secretary Robert F. Kennedy Jr. argued at a televised cabinet meeting on Thursday that measles incidents have risen nationwide, but the virus continues to spread to non-vaccinated people, with the U.S. Centers for Disease Control relocating its team in West Texas.

-There are more than twice as many in the US Measles case Seen in all of 2024, Texas reports most of it with 541.
+The US has more than twice the measles cases seen in all 2024, with the majority of Texas reporting at 541.

-Included in Texas case Two children from an unvaccinated elementary school People who died from a nearby measles-related illness Epicenter of the country's outbreak of West TexasKennedy visited the community on Sunday.
-That's what the deceased third party was New Mexico adults Who was not vaccinated?
+The Texas incident includes two Waqu One-free primary school children who died of measles-related illnesses near the epicenter of a rural outbreak in western Texas, and Kennedy visited the community on Sunday.
+The third person to die was an unvaccinated adult from New Mexico.

-Other states with active outbreaks – defined as more than three cases – including New Mexico, Indiana, KansasOla and Oklahora.
+Other states with aggressive outbreaks – states defined as three or more cases include New Mexico, Indiana, Kansas, Ohio and Oklahoma.

-The multi-stage outbreak has confirmed and spread health experts fear that the virus will take hold in other US communities with low vaccination rates Can grow for one year.
-The World Health Organization said the incident Mexico It is linked to the Texas outbreak.
+The multi-stage outbreak has confirmed fears that the virus could take hold in other U.S. communities with low vaccination rates and spreads could grow for a year.
+The World Health Organization says the Mexican incident is linked to the Texas outbreak.

-measles When an infected person breathes, sneezes or coughs, it is caused by a highly contagious virus that spreads into the air and easily spreads.
+Measles is caused by a highly contagious virus that spreads into the air and easily spreads when an infected person breathes, sneezes or coughs.
 It is preventable through vaccines and is considered to have been excluded from the United States since 2000.

 How many cases of measles are there in Texas and New Mexico?

 The Texas outbreak began in late January.
-State health officials said there were 36 new cases of measles since Tuesday, bringing the total to the total.
-541 spanning 22 counties – Most of them are in West Texas.
+State health officials said Friday there have been 36 new cases of measles since Tuesday, bringing a total of 541 in 22 counties.
 A total of 56 Texans are hospitalized during the outbreak.

 Of the confirmed cases, state health officials estimated on Friday that around 5% were actively infected.